 Fresh and Candied Ginger

-On average, ginger dosage (in capsule form) should be kept around two to four grams per day.
+On average, ginger dosage (in capsule form) should be kept to around 2-4 grams per day.
 That said, when it comes to cooking with ginger, like adding it to a smoothie or stir-fry, it is safe to consume in moderate consumption.
 If you notice mouth irritation, heartburn, or bloating, consult your physician.
 Ginger can cause mild side effects, like heartburn and stomach discomfort.
 Before using ginger during pregnancy, chat with your healthcare provider.

-With spring underway, nothing is more refreshing than a breakfast smoothie.
+Nothing is more refreshing than a breakfast smoothie.
+And while it might seem like the last thing you want with winter on the way, this smoothie is a nice refresher against all the season’s indulgent eats.
 Adding a knob of ginger is an easy way to balance the sweetness of tropical fruits.
 This smoothie is nourishing, energizing, and kid-approved.